82 Portraits and 1 Still-life

 In an interview, the British artist David Hockney said: “I’m not bored yet.
 I’m still curious.
 I’m still excited by pictures.
 I say that when I’m in the studio, I feel like I’m 30.
 But when I leave it, I know I’m 80.
 So naturally, I stay in here.
 Wouldn’t you rather be 30?”

-In 2018 the Los Angeles County Museum of Art presented an exhibition by Mr. Hockney.
-Something about this show keeps me returning to my photos and wondering: what made it so memorable?
-The short answer is: “it’s all about the presentation,” the long answer is as follows:
+In 2018 the Los Angeles County Museum of Art presented an exhibition by David Hockney.
+It was a memorable experience that left me returning to the photographs I had taken, begging the question: what made this exhibition so memorable?
+The phrase “It’s all in the presentation” summarizes the answer.

-I wonder, if the exhibition was of another artist with the same precise configuration but different paintings, would it be just as memorable as this exhibition?
-And then again, where is the line of value judgment between presentation and content; or maybe presentation is part of the content.
+I wonder, would the show be as memorable as this one if it featured different works by another artist with the same precise configuration of the painting’s size and wall color?
+And then again, where is the line of value judgment between presentation and content; or maybe presentation is part of the content?
 I could go on, but I’ll stop.